 I've lived in yokohama for close on ten years and i assure that it is safe - it's much closer than osaka is.
 Everything has more or less returned to normal for the vast majority of Japan.
 Even with the aftershocks 99% of buildings are built to withstand them.

 Just stay away from the affected fukushima area and you will have a wonderful time!
 So in short no, do not be worried about it.
-Just get the right travel insurance and have a great time viewing the cherry blossoms! about 6 years ago
+Just get the right travel insurance and have a great time viewing the cherry blossoms! over 6 years ago